Type 1 Diabetes TrialNet

 Who exactly can enroll?

-Eligible participants for the “Pathway to Prevention” study include first-degree relatives of those with T1D ages 1-45 (parents, siblings, children), and second/third-degree relatives ages 1-20 (cousins, half-siblings, nieces and nephews, grandchildren).
+Eligible participants for the “Pathway to Prevention” study include first-degree relatives of those with T1D ages 2 1/2-45 (parents, siblings, children), and second/third-degree relatives ages 2 1/2-20 (cousins, half-siblings, nieces and nephews, grandchildren).
+The age of entry in the UK is 3 years old.

 What does enrollment entail?

 Enrollment in the Pathway to Prevention study involves some paperwork, signed consent and a simple blood draw.
 This “screening” visit occurs at a TrialNet center or affiliated physician’s office.
 TrialNet can also send test kits for participants to take to a local lab.
-The results are returned 4 to 6 weeks after the screening.
+The results are returned four to six weeks after the screening.

 See a list of TrialNet centers and affiliates HERE.